Alcoholic Cirrhosis: Symptoms and Treatment

 Contrary to popular belief, however, alcoholic liver disease does not necessarily affect only alcoholics and heavy drinkers.
-Women may be more susceptible than men, and it is not necessary to drink to excess for the disease to develop.
+Women may be more susceptible than men, because they have lesser alcohol dehydrogenase in the gastric mucosa; so, more alcohol reaches the liver.

 The Final Stage of Liver Disease